Strongpreneur#Business Growth Strategies

 A contemporary definition of business social responsibility should have four major parts:

 Most of the opponents of social responsibility are actually against only the corporate philanthropy facet.
-These opponents have advanced a number of reasons to buttress their opposition.
+These opponents have advanced several reasons to buttress their opposition.

 Firstly, some critics are of the view that rendering a social service is, and should be, the exclusive preserve of government and charitable organizations, while business organizations should be concerned solely with providing a commercial service or product.
 This, they contend, would allow society to enjoy the economic benefits of specialization.